-The culmination of the ten-month community building process was the plan revealed in the fall of 2019.
-As part of the plan development, the Leadership Committee committed to supporting an open, transparent process that invited the community the opportunity to participate and assured that every suggestion and idea was considered.
-The Fall Finale provided an up-close look into the process, plan contents and a call to action where participants were asked to identify what activities they would support by their personal involvement to ensure success.
+The culmination of the ten-month community building process was the "plan reveal" in the fall of 2019.
+As part of the plan development, the Leadership Committee committed to supporting an open, transparent process that invited the community the opportunity to participate and assured that every suggestion and idea considered.
+The Fall Finale provided an up-close look into the process, plan contents and a call to action where participants identified what activities they would support by their personal involvement to ensure success.
 This plan came from Dover's constituents.
 Its successful implementation over the next decade depends on the community's continued commitment to this process.